skx/overseer/README.md

 | `time`     | The time the result was posted, in seconds past the epoch.      |
 | `target`   | The target of the test, either an IPv4 address or an IPv6 one.  |
 | `type`     | The type of test (ssh, ftp, etc).                               |

-Beneath the [bridges/](bridges/) directory you'll find some sample code which can connect to an MQ host, read the test-results as they arrive, and act upon them:

-* `irc-bridge.go`
-  * This posts test-failures to an IRC channel.
-  * Tests which pass are not reported, to avoid undue noise on your channel.
-* `purppura-bridge.go`
-  * This forwards each test-result to a [purppura host](https://github.com/skx/purppura/)

 **NOTE**: The `input` field will be updated to mask any password options which have been submitted with the tests.